avich94/phase_1_project/README.md

 A special section changes its content when the user hovers over it, providing a fun alert indicating a "It's a POW day!"

 Styling:
-The application is styled with a clean and responsive design using Aqua as the background color.
+The application is lightly styled with CSS.
 Resort cards created with a border, padding, and a green box shadow.
 Images in the resort cards are displayed with a maximum size of 100x100 pixels.

 Usage: